informalsystems/hermes/guide/src/tutorials/local-chains/start-local-chains.md

 node-1 started, PID: 12885, LOG: $HOME/.gm/node-1/log
 ```

-Run the below command to check the status of the chains
+Run the following command to check the status of the chains:

 ```bash
 gm status